robmadole/jig/docs/source/usage.rst

         import this; import that; import other
          - E702 multiple statements on one line (semicolon)

-    Ran 1 plugin
+    ▾  pyflakes

+    ⚠  line 1: myapp.py
+        'this' imported but unused

+    ⚠  line 1: myapp.py
+        'other' imported but unused

+    ⚠  line 1: myapp.py
+        'that' imported but unused

+       Jig ran 5 plugins
-        Info 0 Warn 1 Stop 0
+        Info 0 Warn 4 Stop 0

-    Commit anyway (hit enter), or "c" to cancel the commit
+    Commit anyway (hit "c"), or stop (hit "s"):

-Jig isn't pushy.
-You can hit enter to commit anyway or :kbd:`c` cancels the commit and gives you a chance to make changes.
+Type :kbd:`c` and enter to commit anyway or :kbd:`s` to stop the commit, giving you a chance to make changes.

-What can the `common plugins`_ do besides check PEP8?

-* Pyflakes - analyze Python files and check for various erros (written by the Divmod developers)
-* Whitespace - look for lines with nothing but whitespace plus mixed tabs and spaces
-* Woops - check for silly errors (like leaving a ``console.log(foo)`` in your JavaScript)

 Change plugin settings
 ----------------------